ALASKA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Yes.
 Members of the public can typically access Alaska divorce records.
 Records of marriage dissolutions remain protected for 50 years from the event, after which they can be inspected or viewed by almost anyone.
 During the first 50 years, divorce records may only be viewed by the parties involved and any legal representative.

 Individuals who wish to obtain copies of a divorce record may be required to state their relationship to the registrant(s) on paper.
-Divorce records fall into three general categories, divorce certificates, divorce records, and divorce decrees.
-While requesters can obtain certificates through the ADHSS Health Analytics and Vital Records Division, the Alaska Court System maintains divorce certificates and divorce-decrees.
+Divorce records fall into three general categories: divorce certificates, divorce records, and divorce decrees.
+While requesters can obtain certificates through the ADHSS Health Analytics and Vital Records Division, the Alaska Court System maintains divorce certificates and divorce decrees.

 How Do I Obtain Alaska Divorce Records?